Doctors Note Logo

 • Are there untreated medical conditions affecting mood?

-If you're experiencing symptoms and want to better understand what you're dealing with before your next appointment, take a few minutes to use this free AI-powered symptom checker for Bipolar Disorder—it can help you organize your concerns and have a more productive conversation with your doctor.
+If you're experiencing symptoms and want to better understand what you're dealing with before your next appointment, you can use a free AI-powered symptom assessment for Bipolar Disorder to help organize your concerns and have a more productive conversation with your doctor.

 Evidence-Based Alternative Bipolar Treatments